Firmament-Autopilot/FMT-DOCS/docs/introduction/quickstart.md

 The download process requires pixhawk bootloader, so please make sure your pixhawk has bootloader flashed already.
 If not, please visit [PX4-Bootloader](https://github.com/PX4/PX4-Bootloader) to learn how to build and flash the bootloader for your hardware.
 FMT reuses the pixhawk bootloader, therefore you can easily flash back to other firmware such as PX4 or APM.

-Currently there are two methods to download the fmu firmware,:
+Currently there are three methods to download the fmu firmware,:

-- *Upload Script*: Change directory to a specific target and type `python uploader.py`.
+- **Upload Script**: Change directory to a specific target and type `python uploader.py`.
 Then connect your hardware to PC via a usb cable, the download shuold start automatically.

 ```
 ~/FMT-Firmware/target/pixhawk/fmu-v5$ python3 uploader.py